 The High and Standard Option Section 5 is divided into subsections.
 Please read Important things you should keep in mind at the beginning of the subsections.
-Also read the General Exclusions in Section 6; they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about High and Standard Option benefits, contat us at 800-341-6613 or at our website at www.chcla.com.
+Also read the general exclusions in Section 6; they apply to the benefits in the following subsections.
+To obtain claim forms, claims filing advice, or more information about High and Standard Option benefits, contat us at 800-341-6613 or on our Website www.chcla.com.